How contagious is MRSA? Are you at risk?

-- Is MRSA transferred through the air?
+- Is MRSA contagious through the air?
 Yes.
 These bacteria can pass through the air on dust and other particulates from those who are infected, or from carriers.
-It’s common for healthcare surfaces like railings, tables and counter tops to have MRSA bacteria on them, either from direct contact or from airborne MRSA.
-Your risk of becoming infected is increased by being close to infected people, which is most common in hospitals, nursing homes and in other healthcare facilities where these infections are more prevalent.
+It’s common for healthcare surfaces like railings, tables and counter tops to have MRSA bacteria on them, either from direct contact or from the air.
+Your risk of becoming infected is increased by being close to infected people, like if you are caring for or around those who are sick.
+There is also a higher risk of getting these infections through the air in hospitals, nursing homes and in other healthcare facilities where these infections are more prevalent.
+Click here for more about airborne MRSA.

 Find out more about healthcare infections and how to prevent them on our new info-graphic page, answering the “who, what, when, where, why & how” questions about HA-MRSA. - Is MRSA transmissible in the community?
 Yes.
 In the past, MRSA was solely found in hospitals as HA-MRSA.
 As the number of hospital infections increased, more and more people brought these bacteria into the community, creating Community-Associated MRSA (CA-MRSA).
 These bacteria are becoming a serious and growing problem in gyms, schools, prisons, on sports teams and other in other community settings.
 These infections can be infectious in most any setting where people are either infected or carrying the bacteria.